Hoplite-Softworks/Santokriti/README.md

+SANTOKRITI
+-------TRAVEL GUIDE

+Lefteris and Panos welcome you to the mythical island of Santokriti!

 If you want to run the app locally on your computer (which isn't advised btw :( ), you need to install PostgreSQL and create a database.